Security & Privacy

 - perform other administrative and operational tasks (including risk management, systems development and testing, credit scoring and staff training, and market or member satisfaction research);

 - provide for an award, donation, recognition, scholarship, contest or draw; and

 - comply with legislative requirements, other regulations, codes and external payment systems.

 The credit union will collect personal information by reasonable and lawful means, and will not mislead members about the purpose for which information is being collected.
 We always disclose with our members what the purposes for which we collect, use, disclose and process personal information is for.

 WHAT WE COLLECT

 We will only ask for personal information relevant to our business relationship with you.
-So, when you apply for one of our products or services we may ask for:
+So, when you apply for membership and one of our products or services we may ask for:

 - information that identifies you, such as: your name; date of birth; address; occupation as required by law and other contact details;

 - information about your financial position when you apply for a loan or credit product, such as: your financial details, including income, expenses, savings and lending history; credit reports from credit-reporting agencies; your employment details, and other personal details, like marital status, spouse’s name and number of dependents;